Benjamin-KBM/Car_Inventory/README.md

 * Nodemon

 # **How to Install and Run Car Inventory application**
-* Download and extract file and open the file it IDE of choice
+* Download and extract  the file and open it, in your IDE of choice
-* Open terminal and cd frontend
+* Open terminal and cd into frontend
 * npm install
-* cd backend
+* cd cd into backend
 * npm install
 * in frontend npm run dev to launch
 * in backend npm run dev to launch